- pre-order v12

 Q – You recommend running Sonoran Steel’s upgraded body mounts to avoid bumper flex into the body?

 A – At a minimum, yes.
 However, I redid did all of the body mounts on my 4Runner (energy suspension), because the front will have the same issues with flex.
 IMO everyone should go to poly mounts if they’re going to run any aftermarket bumper on a 3rd gen 4Runner. (plenty of threads on this – too much chance of body damage with factory mounts)

 *If you use Energy Suspension Poly Body Mounts, make sure to measure your stack height (height of mount and body lift puck combined) of the rear mounts to ensure that it totals 2.25-2.5″

 Q – Does your bumper design have a receiver built-in?

-A – The bumper has provisions for a Buyers Products RT25806 receiver, which can be included in the bumper purchase or you can source one yourself.
+A – The bumper has provisions for a Buyers Products RT25806 receiver, which is now included in the bumper purchase for versions 12+.

 Q – What is the tow rating on your bumper/receiver?